 Introductory Biology 200, Fall 2017.

-I am currently a teaching assistant for Dr. Mandy Schivel and Dr. Alexa Clemmons in Bio200, an introductory
+I was a teaching assistant for Dr. Mandy Schivel and Dr. Alexa Clemmons in Bio200, an introductory biology course

 Ecology Between and Below Pacific Tides, Summer 2015.